 AOC is no stranger to the kind of stress we would expect from a chart with a Grand Cross.
 Her father died in 2008 when she as only 19 and struggling to pay for college, yet she persisted.
 The ten years since then have been marked by transit of both Uranus (radical change) and Pluto (intense personal transformation) to the Grand Cross, all of which she appears to have weathered and emerged with greater power.
 During her Saturn return (the time when Saturn returns to its place in the natal chart) and with Uranus and Pluto making stressful transits to her Sun and Mars, she won a seat in the House of Representatives in what was called one of the biggest upsets in modern political history.

-As someone from the Pluto in Leo generation it’s exciting to see these young people take the reins of power.
+Speaking as someone from the Pluto in Leo generation, it’s exciting to see these young people take the reins of power.
 After all, they will inherit the world that we now live in, and it will be interesting to see what they make of it.